About Ryan’s Well Foundation

 The Foundation grew from the passion and courage of one 6-year-old boy, Ryan Hreljac.
 Ryan was inspired to take action as a grade one student when he learned of the devastating consequences for people without access to safe drinking water.
 He was remarkably determined as he succeeded in rallying his community to help him raise the funds needed to build one well in Uganda, Africa.
 One well that has changed everything.
 Now more than 20 years later, Ryan’s Well Foundation is a team of people committed to providing access to safe water and sanitation as an essential way to improve lives in the developing world.
-We also educate people about the importance of accessing safe water and sanitation services, and look to motivate citizens of all ages to take action and effect positive change in the world.
+We also educate people about the importance of accessing safe water and sanitation services, and look to motivate people of all ages to take action and effect positive change in the world.

 Ryan’s Well Foundation, together with local partners, provides access to clean water and sanitation projects and hygiene education in the poorest regions of developing countries.
 We educate and motivate people to share our passion and contribute to achieving change in the world.

 Access to safe and proximate sources of clean water is a basic necessity of life.
 Without water there is no life.
 Unsafe drinking water may cause serious disease and even death, particularly among young children.
 We build wells, rainwater harvesting tanks and natural spring water protection systems in regions of developing countries where consumption of contaminated water is the only option.

 Our strong relationship with “on the ground” organizations with local knowledge and expertise ensures we address community identified needs and priorities.
 This approach supports engagement in the planning and implementation of projects, respecting local traditions, ideas and beliefs.
 We provide funding to our partners to build clean water and sanitation sites and help in the delivery of hygiene education.